bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``transcriptome_fasta`` An optional FASTA file of transcriptome sequences to quantitate rather than the bcbio installed version.
 - ``singlecell_quantifier`` Quantifier to use for single-cell RNA-sequencing.
-  Non-academic users without a kallisto license should choose ``rapmap``.
   Supports ``rapmap`` or ``kallisto``.
 - ``cellular_barcode_correction`` Number of errors to correct in identified cellular barcodes.
 Requires a set of known barcodes to be passed with the